I-Choose-A/adl-cw2/task3/README.md

 ```bash
 python merged_train_bbox.py
 ```
-This process can take over 30 minutes.To skip CAM generation, you can copy the precomputed CAMs from ADL-CW2/data/CAM to task3/data/ and then run merged_train_bbox.py, then run
+The entire process can take more than 30 minutes, as it involves training ResNet50, generating CAMs, and training UNet models both with and without bounding box annotations.
+To skip CAM generation, you can copy the precomputed CAMs from ADL-CW2/data/CAM to task3/data/ and then run merged_train_bbox.py, then run

 ```bash
 python merged_train_bbox.py